microsoft/FluidFramework/.changeset/two-women-know.md

 "@fluidframework/sequence": major
 ---

-remove compareStarts and compareEnds from IIntervalHelpers
+remove `compareStarts` and `compareEnds` from `IIntervalHelpers`

-these methods are redudant with the equivalent functions on IInterval
+these methods are redudant with the functions `IInterval.compareStart` and `IInterval.compareEnd` respectively